 …

 In order for a STA to learn the WS of another STA within the BSS, the STA may send an Information Request frame to the other STA or to the AP or PCP as defined in 10.30.1 (Information Request and Response).
-If the AP or PCP moves the TBTT, changes the duration of the beacon interval, or resets the TSF, or if the STA indicated in the Information Request's Subject Address field changes its WS, the AP or PCP shall transmit to the STA that requested the information an unsolicited Information Response frame with the updated DMG Wakeup Schedule element.
-When transmitting the DMG Wakeup Schedule element for a STA that is in PS mode, the transmitting STA shall use a value for the BI Start Time field that points to a TBTT that is earlier, but not more than 231 microseconds minus aDMGDWSValidPeriod earlier, than the TBTT of the beacon interval during which the BI Start Time field is transmitted, so that the receiving STA can correctly identify the Power Management mode of the STA the WS belongs to.
+The AP or PCP maintains a WS distribution table for the lifetime of the BSS, and upon receiving an Information Request frame that contains a request for the WS of a STA identified by the Subject Address field within the frame, shall add an entry to the WS distribution table made up of the STA that transmitted the Information Request frame (the requesting STA) and the STA identified by the Subject Address field within the Information Request frame (the target STA).
+If the AP or PCP moves the TBTT, changes the duration of the beacon interval, or resets the TSF, the AP or PCP shall transmit an unsolicited Information Response frame with the updated DMG Wakeup Schedule element to each requesting STA in the WS distribution table.
+If a target STA in the WS table changes its WS, the AP or PCP shall transmit an unsolicited Information Response frame with the updated DMG Wakeup Schedule element to each requesting STA in the WS table that has the corresponding target STA.
+When transmitting the DMG Wakeup Schedule element for a STA that is in PS mode, the transmitting STA shall use a value for the BI Start Time field that points to a TBTT that is earlier, but not more than 231 microseconds minus aDMGDWSValidPeriod earlier, than the TBTT of the beacon interval during which the BI Start Time field is transmitted, so that the receiving STA can correctly identify the power management mode of the STA the WS belongs to.

 10.2.6.4 ATIM frame usage for power management of non-AP STAs